 Clubs & Activities

-Club offerings at Briarwood are based off of student interest and leadership.
-Students who are interested in starting a new club must procure a faculty sponsor and then complete the “Club Proposal Form” Once completed, the form will go to Mr. White for approval.
+Club offerings at Briarwood are based on student interest and leadership.
+Students who are interested in starting a new club must procure a faculty sponsor and then complete the “Club Proposal Form.”
+Once completed, the form will go to Mr. White for approval.
 Clubs are not official until they have been approved by school administration.
 For a current list of club offerings, please see below.

 Mission Statement: We want to promote all that is good and wholesome about competitive and recreational fishing, ecology, and the Biblical stewardship of God’s creation.
 We want to work, compete, be a team member, increase in knowledge, and ultimately to glorify God in fishing.
 We want to be salt and light to the world of fishing.

 Meeting Info One Thursday every month at 8:15 a.m. in the Team Room.

 Mission Statement: The Book and Movie Club exists to bring students together by examining books and movies to identify how those stories point to the Bible and apply to our daily lives.